CordetG/hw-rgbcal/README.md

 * [X] Use the buttons in UI

+The main difficulty I had with the buttons was holding down both A + B and trying to change the knob.
+Sometimes the buttons would not read as both A and B values.
+I would have to go back and change the value that changed mistakenly.
+Additionally, one of the buttons -- I think it was *B* was not as sensitive as *A* for whatever reason so the button would not always read as *down*.

 * [X] Get Measurements of approximate min frame rate & max % on-time

+The values I found to produce a decent *white*:
+[R: 15, G: 10, B: 9]
+min frame-rate &approx; 50 to 60 frames/s

+For more in-depth info on the process, [see the section Mini-Experiment below][14].

 ## Mini-Experiment